HS-IRBs News April 2015

 NEW: Reliance Basics and Reliance Partners Pages

 As noted in the March newsletter, significant changes have been made to the multisite research resources on the HS IRBs website.
 These changes are being made to reflect the growing number of IRB reliance agreements in which the HS IRBs participate as well as updated resources regarding all aspects of IRB reliance.
-Part of this shift has included changing the name for the main multisite research page to Collaborative Research and IRB Reliance Basics .
+Part of this shift has included changing the name for the main multisite research page to Collaborative Research and Single IRB Review .
 This name change occurred to keep the HS IRBs website in step with national trends regarding how agreements among IRBs are described.
 Highlights of the new reliance pages include:

 - A new IRB Reliance Terms and Definitions glossary.